NKSP Language

 are interpreted as boolean true while an integer value of

-is interpreted as being boolean false.
+precisely 0 is interpreted as being boolean false.

 So the logical operators shown above always look at numbers at a whole.
 Sometimes however you might rather need to process numbers bit by bit.
 For that purpose the following bitwise operators exist.